Largo Foot and Ankle Health Center

-Types of skin cancers of the legs and feet:
+Let’s explore the different types of skin cancers that can occur on the legs and feet:

-Basal cell carcinoma frequently appears on sun-exposed skin surfaces.
-This is less with the feet.
-This is one of the less aggressive cancers in the body.
-It can cause local damage but rarely spreads beyond the skin.
+- Basal cell carcinoma is frequently observed on sun-exposed skin surfaces, but its occurrence on the feet is relatively uncommon.
+Compared to other types of cancers, basal cell carcinoma is less aggressive and tends to cause local damage without spreading beyond the skin.
 On the legs and feet, basal cell cancers often resemble non-cancerous skin tumors or benign ulcers.

-Squamous cell carcinoma is the most common form of cancer of the skin of the feet.
-This form is mostly confined to the skin during the early stages but can spread during the advanced stages.
-It usually begins as a small scaly bump or plaque, which might possibly appear inflamed.
-Sometimes there will be a history of recurrent cracking or bleeding.
-Squamous cell cancer can possibly resemble a plantar wart, a fungal infection, eczema, an ulcer, or any other common dermatological condition of the foot.
+- Squamous cell carcinoma is the most prevalent form of skin cancer affecting the feet.
+Initially, it remains confined to the skin, but in advanced stages, it can spread.
+It typically begins as a small scaly bump or plaque, sometimes appearing inflamed.
+Recurrent cracking or bleeding may be experienced.
+Squamous cell cancer can resemble other foot conditions like plantar warts, fungal infections, eczema, ulcers, or common dermatological conditions.

-Malignant melanoma is one of the deadliest types of skin cancers known.
-This type of skin cancer must be discovered very early to ensure patient survival.
-Melanomas may occur on the skin of the foot or sometimes underneath the toenail.
-They are found on the soles and on the tops of the feet.
-As a melanoma grows it will tend to extend deeper into the skin.
-This becomes very serious because it may spread through the body through the lymphatic and blood vessels.
+- Malignant melanoma is one of the most dangerous types of skin cancers.
+Early detection is crucial for ensuring patient survival.
+Melanomas can occur on the skin of the foot or beneath the toenail.
+They can be found on the soles and tops of the feet.
+As melanoma grows, it tends to penetrate deeper into the skin, posing a serious threat as it may spread through the lymphatic and blood vessels.

-Malignant melanoma commonly begins as a small brown-black spot or bump, but in about a third of the cases, this skin cancer will lack brown pigment and thus appear pink or red.
-These tumors may look like common moles; however, close inspection will usually demonstrate asymmetry, irregular borders, alterations in color, and/or a diameter of more than six mm.
-Melanomas may resemble benign moles, blood blisters, ingrown nails, plantar warts, ulcers caused by poor circulation, foreign bodies or bruises.
+Malignant melanoma typically starts as a small brown-black spot or bump, although approximately one-third of cases lack brown pigment and appear pink or red.
+These tumors may resemble ordinary moles at first glance, but closer examination often reveals asymmetry, irregular borders, changes in color, and/or a diameter exceeding six millimeters.
+Melanomas can be mistaken for benign moles, blood blisters, ingrown nails, plantar warts, ulcers caused by poor circulation, foreign bodies, or bruises.